qiuxan/resume/README.md

 ## Career Objective

-Experienced software engineer with a passion for cutting-edge tech and agile development.
+Experienced SDE with a passion for cutting-edge tech and agile development.
 Proficient in JavaScript, TypeScript, C#, and PHP.
 Skilled in Azure and AWS.
 Strong work ethic and project management abilities.
 Seeking growth in full-stack roles with a desire to become a versatile generalist in coding, expanding my expertise across diverse technologies and frameworks.

 ## Skills